open-rmf/rmf-cloud-tools/docs/architecture.md

 ![architecture](./architecture.png)

 The following describes the architecture, and explains the design choices made.
+Tutorials on how to set up the whole RMF deployment (both cloud and local) can be found in the [basic_setup](/demos/basic_setup/README.md) example.

 ## RMF Instance